LeoSalemann/ballin-octo-tribble/README.md

 Here is a line I added from IE10 Win7_1, pushing to its (local) shared nework drive.

 Here's a change I made when I was totally cut off from all networks.
-I only did a push, not a commit.
+I only did a commit, not a push.

 A second off-network commit.
 Will it show up as a single-line diff?

+Now I'm going to get back online and push, then commit.